 Below, we talk about some common misconceptions about toad control.

-A few years ago, one of the spokesmen for a community “toad-busting” group got publicity all over Australia – and in a lot of other countries – by saying that he had found that one of the local Darwin frogs could eat toads and their tadpoles with no ill effect.
+A few years ago, a spokesman for a community “toad-busting” group got publicity all over Australia – and in a lot of other countries – by saying that one of the local Darwin frogs could eat toads and their tadpoles with no ill effect.
 It’s a great story, but it’s wrong.
-We’ve done a lot of research on the Dahl’s Aquatic Frog – the one that is supposed to chomp down toads without problems – and the sad fact is that they are just like other native frogs, and just as likely to die if they eat a toad.
+We’ve done research on the Dahl’s Aquatic Frog – the one that is supposed to chomp down toads without problems – and the sad fact is that they are just like other native frogs, and just as likely to die if they eat a toad.
 Fortunately they quickly learn to leave toads alone, so that the frogs remain common even after toads invade.

 The "toad-eating frog" story is a good example of the power of myths.
 It wasn't really the community spokesman's fault - he said from the outset that he only had a few observations, and suggested that scientists should check out the story to see if it was true (we have, and it wasn't).
 Instead, the problem was the way the media latch onto a good story, and start treating it as fact even when the evidence is weak.

 Community groups have put in huge amounts of volunteer effort at hand-collecting toads, trapping them, building fences and so on.
 And state governments also have put a lot of money into those activities.
-We admire the enthusiasm and commitment of the community groups – especially Stop The Toad, NT Frogwatch and the Kimberley Toad-Busters, whose efforts have been phenomenal.
-However, even those groups (or at least many of them – they disagree about a lot of things!) admit that physical removal can never stop the toad invasion.
+We admire the enthusiasm and commitment of the community groups, whose efforts have been phenomenal.
+However, even those groups (or at least some of them – they disagree about a lot of things!) admit that physical removal can never stop the toad invasion.

-More bad news.
-The surveys of the toad invasion front show that it’s
+Bad news.
+Our surveys of the toad invasion front show that it’s

 groups and the government.
 What’s gone wrong?
 The problem lies in the